We have put together the following information to help you to understand how you can access us when you need us.

-For most patients the easiest way to access your online record is by downloading the Airmid App.
+For most patients the easiest way to access your online record is by downloading the Airmid App or the NHS app.
 If you do not have a smartphone you can log in to your account here.
 We can help you if you are having any problems using your online access.

-Face to face appointments have to be booked via our phone line at this moment.
+Telephone appointments have to be booked via our phone line.

 You can seek general advice at nhs 111.
-If this does not give you the advice you need you can complete an e-consultation with us here.
+If this does not give you the advice you need you can complete an e-consultation with us here, using Patchs (our e-consult system).
 Please note you can expect a response from the practice by the end of the next working day.

 Yes!
-But please consider the points above as to whether this is the most suitable type of appointment for you.
+But please consider whether this is the most suitable type of appointment for you.

 Please note that if you feel your problem cannot wait until the next routine appointment all urgent appointments will be done at the surgery in person.
 This is following our own reviews and listening to our patients – recognising this as being the safest and most effective route to urgent care.

 For urgent appointments you will be likely be booked with our team of Advanced Clinical Practitioners (ACPs) who represent a key part of our expanding workforce within the Valleys.
 ACPs are qualified healthcare professionals who come from a variety of backgrounds such as nursing, pharmacy, paramedic and physiotherapy.